gdsad/FaceTrack/README.md

 ## Citation
 This project was initially developed by Facundo Reyes and Julián Alvarez under the supervision of PhD.
 Gonzalo Sad in FCEIA, Universidad Nacional de Rosario, Argentina.

-If our code helps your research, please consider citing the following paper:
+If our code helps your research, please consider citing the following papers:

 ```
 Gonzalo D. Sad, Facundo Reyes, and Julián Alvarez.
 2021.
 FaceTrack: Asymmetric Facial and Gesture Analysis Tool for Speech Language Pathologist Applications.
 In Proceedings of the 1st Workshop on Facial Micro-Expression: Advanced Techniques for Facial Expressions Generation and Spotting (FME'21).
 Association for Computing Machinery, New York, USA, 1–10.
 DOI:https://doi.org/10.1145/3476100.3484460

+Gonzalo D. Sad, Facundo Reyes, and Julián Alvarez.
+2021.
+Asymmetric 3D face model for Speech Language Pathologist applications.
+In Proceedings of the 16th IEEE International Conference on Automatic Face and Gesture Recognition (FG2021), Jodhpur, India.
 ```